 SLOW COOKING A HAM

-Slow cooking a ham is my perferred method to warm up the slices.
-I can add in the spiral ham, and a can of pineapple chucks along with brown sugar and just let it heat up without out my having to watch it.
+Slow cooking a ham is my preferred method to warm up the slices.
+I can add in the spiral ham and a can of pineapple chunks along with brown sugar and just let it heat up without my having to watch it.